Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective

+It has been known that the fitness landscape analysis often helps stimulate more advanced and domain-specific algorithm designs~\cite{DBLP:series/sci/PitzerA12,DBLP:journals/isci/MalanE13,10.1145/3728954,DBLP:conf/icse/Ye0L25}.
 What makes our work unique is that we systematically analyze the landscape emulated by the model, with respect to that of the real system when appropriate, thus allowing us to obtain insights into the model usefulness for tuning that goes beyond the standard accuracy.
 Specifically, we make several contributions: